kubedb/docs/docs/guides/redis/concepts/redisopsrequest.md

 ## What is RedisOpsRequest

 `RedisOpsRequest` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides declarative configuration for [Redis](https://www.redis.io/) administrative operations like database version upgrading, horizontal scaling, vertical scaling, etc. in a Kubernetes native way.
+It provides declarative configuration for [Redis](https://www.redis.io/) administrative operations like database version updating, horizontal scaling, vertical scaling, etc. in a Kubernetes native way.

 ## RedisOpsRequest CRD Specifications